-PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENTS(S) RECOMMENDED COURSE OF ACTION OUTPUT PROBLEMS Low weld output and low auxiliary 1.
-The generator brushes may be 1.
-Perform the Rotor Voltage Test . output. worn.
-See the Maintenance sec- tion of this manual or contact your local Lincoln Electric Authorized Field Service Facility.
-2. If the rotor voltage is low, the field capacitor (C1) or bridge (D1) may be faulty.
+PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENT(S) RECOMMENDED COURSE OF ACTION OUTPUT PROBLEMS Low weld output and low auxiliary output.
+The generator brushes may be worn.
+See the Maintenance section of this manual or contact your local Lincoln Electric Authorized Field Service Facility.
+The engine RPM may be low.
+Perform the Rotor Voltage Test.
+If the rotor voltage is low, the field capacitor (C1) or bridge (D1) may be faulty.
 Test or replace.
-2. The engine RPM may be low.
 Check the rheostat (R1).
 Normal resistance is 3.3 ohm.
 See the Rheostat Replacement drawing.
-4. The rotor may be faulty.
-Perform the Rotor Resistance Test .
-5. The engine RPM may be low.
-Perform the Engine Throttle Adjustment Test .
-6. If engine idle RPM is okay, the engine may have lost horsepower and be in need of major repair.
+The rotor may be faulty.
+Perform the Rotor Resistance Test.
+The engine RPM may be low.
+Perform the Engine Throttle Adjustment Test.
+If engine idle RPM is okay, the engine may have lost horsepower and be in need of major repair.